 This is one of the most common dog-fruit questions out there, and for good reason.
-The simple answer is "no." For reasons that remain almost completely obscured to science, dogs experience violent adverse effects when they eat either grapes or their shriveled cousins, raisins.
-Purple or green, seeded or seedless, it doesn't seem to matter.
+For reasons that remain almost completely obscured to science, dogs experience violent adverse effects when they eat either grapes or their shriveled cousins, raisins.
+Purple or green, seeded or seedless, it doesn’t seem to matter.
 Within mere hours of ingesting grapes or raisins, dogs have been observed to begin having fits of vomiting and excessive urination.
 Within just a few days, dogs have experienced kidney failure, lapsed into comas, and died from eating grapes.

 If you see your dog eat some grapes, the best course of action is to proceed directly to a veterinarian, who will induce vomiting.
 Not all dogs react in this way to grapes or raisins, but is it really worth taking the chance?
 Since the cause of dogs’ reaction to grapes is unknown, it is best to keep grapes, raisins, or any of their products or byproducts completely away from all dogs.

 Wondering if apples are safe for dogs?
 With many fruits, seeds, cores, stems or pits often contain chemicals that are toxic to dogs.
 Dogs may not particularly care for the outer skin of an apple, but as long as the seeds are removed, apples are safe for dogs to eat.

 Mango is one of those fruits with a pit large enough to cause digestive blockages and with toxic contents.
 Peel the thick mango skin and remove the pit, and your dog may enjoy a bit of tender mango flesh.

 Same as above with apples, with all the associated warnings about seeds and cores.

 Can dogs eat raspberries?

 Dogs aren’t accustomed to the sugar content even of normal, non-canned fruits, so as long as it’s a special treat and not the entire meal, these berries are okay by dogs.